 Verdict: Some may say that the Celestion Vintage 30 is getting a little long in the tooth, and in some respects, they may be right.
 Because the Celestion Vintage 30 is pretty much the industry standard when it comes to speakers for metal, they have subconsciously influenced the musical tastes of many metal fans, and this can make it hard to stand out if you’re trying to sound unique.
 Despite this, they really have earned their reputation over the years with a combination of excellent build quality, and big “in your face” mids – which are exactly where you want them to be on a speaker for metal.

-There is such a vast difference between different speakers that it becomes readily apparent that getting the sound you’re looking for is about more than your guitar and amp.
+There is such a vast difference between different speakers that it becomes readily apparent that getting the sound you’re looking for is about more than your guitar and amp (and the right metal strings).
 Switching out the speakers, even on a high end combo or cabinet to a set that will yield the tone you’re looking for can have a huge impact, and if you’re building your own cabinet, any of these is a great starting point.